Gayathri4801/NASSCOM-VSD-IAT/DAY-1/SKY_2_readme.md

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/baf9654f-d0fe-4c39-8b81-4866bae0be15)

 RTL synthesis
-RTL is fed to yosys with the design constraints yosys translates the RTL into logic circuits using engineering components this ckt cna be optimized and mapped into
+RTL is fed to **yosys** with the design constraints yosys translates the RTL into logic circuits using engineering components this ckt cna be optimized and mapped into

-cells in standard cell library using ABC, this ABC has to be guidedduring the optimization.
+cells in standard cell library using **ABC**, this ABC has to be guidedduring the optimization.

-The different designs can use different stratergies to achieve the design targets , for that we have synthesis exploration that can be used to generate the report, that shows how the design delay on the area
+The different designs can use different stratergies to achieve the design targets , for that we have synthesis exploration that can be used to generate the report, that shows how the design delay on the area.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/a9e295dd-437c-4d4c-9c32-80c0e51ca8f2)